htor/framing/readme.md

 To draw something on the canvas, use the shorthand functions defined in [lib/repeat-lang.js](./lib/repeat-lang.js) (`srect(...)`) or standard functions with `ctx` global (`ctx.strokeRect(...)`).
 The inputted code is evaluated ~60 times a second by default.
-All links created with repeat are sharable.

 ### cmd/ctrl+enter
 Save and evaluate code.
 If the code errors, the error is displayed on the lower left and the previous code will continue to be evaluated.
+When saving, the URL is updated with a shareable link to your piece.

 ### back/forward
 Back and forward buttons in the browser moves through save history.